raakesh-m/AutoSendrv2/README.md

 # AutoSendr - Automated Email Outreach Platform

 AutoSendr is a full-stack email automation platform designed for job seekers and professionals who want to automate their outreach campaigns while maintaining personalization.
-Built with Next.js, PostgreSQL, and powered by AI customization through Groq API.
+Built with Next.js, Neon PostgreSQL, and powered by AI customization through Groq API.

 ## Features